niccolocao/JMPairwise/README.md

     (i) the ordinal outcomes are modelled through a cumulative probit mixed model, (ii) the continuous outcome by a Gaussian linear mixed model, (iii) the time-to-event by a Weibull proportional hazards model with a univariate log-normal frailty.
+    Note that the longitudinal outcomes have correlated errors across time points.

 The code uses GLMMadaptive package for estimation which can be downloaded for the used version by `remotes::install_github("drizopoulos/GLMMadaptive@36b1b26")`